Anni-Bamwenda/Accenture-Project/README.md

     model.fit(X_train, y_train)

-    # 3. Make predictions on the test data using the predict_proba() method and assign the result to the variable 'probability_predictions' below
+    # 3. Make predictions on the test data using the predict_proba() method and assign the result to
+    the variable 'probability_predictions' below:
     probability_predictions = model.predict_proba(X_test)

-    # 4. Make predictions on the test data using the predict() method and assign the result to the variable 'class_label_predictions' below
+    # 4. Make predictions on the test data using the predict() method and assign the result to the
+    variable 'class_label_predictions' below:
     class_label_predictions = model.predict(X_test)

     '''